2medium-largeboneless skinless chicken breastssliced in half lengthwise

-2 1/2cupshalf & half,(heavy cream or milk can be substituted)
+2 ½cupshalf and half(heavy cream or whole milk can be substituted)

 salt and pepper to taste